ludavid15/notes/algorithms/_posts/2021-06-05-machineLearning.md

 $$\|x\|_2^2=1$$

+## Machine Learning Algorithms

+Now we can finally get to more modern approaches to machine learning.
+Current methods fall into three main categories:

+1. Supervised Learning
+2. Unsurpervised Learning
+3. Reinforcement Learning

 ### K-Means Clustering

 Minimizes the intra-cluster variance.
 The strength of clustering algorithms lies in the fact that it is an unsupervised learning method, i.e., data does not have to come pre-labeled.
 The process goes: